 The 21st century demands physicians know more than biomedicine to be effective and exceptional practitioners.
-Social determinants of health include individual behavior, environmental exposure, social circumstances, plus a patient’s medical care.
-Factors such as education, work environment, living conditions, access to health care services, lifestyle factors, and general socio-economic, cultural and environmental conditions all contribute to health, wellness and disease.
+Social determinants of health refer to the underlying social, economic, and physical conditions in which people are born, live, work and age.
+They impact health at an individual level, but also are drivers of health inequities at the population level.
+They can impact a patient’s access to and the quality of medical care.
+Factors such as education, environmental exposures, living conditions, lifestyle factors, and general socio-economic, cultural and environmental conditions all contribute to health, wellness and disease.
 Systems issues, including health care finance and the ongoing reform of health care delivery and reimbursement, have a substantial impact on how and if patients access health care services.
-Physicians must understand how these factors influence their patients, at both the individual and population levels, and be prepared to apply relevant knowledge to provide the best care possible.
+Physicians must understand how these factors influence their patients’ health, and be prepared to apply relevant knowledge to provide the best care possible.

-By having a foundation in the concepts and knowledge of social medicine, new physicians will be equipped to understand their patients in the context of their lives and be ready to deliver excellent evidence-based patient-centered care.
+By having a foundation in the concepts and knowledge of social medicine, new physicians will be equipped to understand their patients in the context of their lives and be ready to deliver the excellent evidence-based, personalized and patient-centered care.

-UPSOM has integrated social medicine as an important theme explored through classroom and experiential learning throughout the curriculum.
+UPSOM has integrated social medicine as a core theme explored through classroom and experiential learning throughout the curriculum.
 The following examples illustrate how social medicine is addressed in the UPSOM curriculum.

 Introduction to Being a Physician

 This week-long course is the first curricular experience in medical school.
-A key course is an introduction to health and social disparities and communities.
-Students are introduced to a diverse array of factors that influence health and disease, from access to care to violence, through case discussions, presentations and readings.
+A key course is an introduction to health and social inequities which impact communities.
+Students are introduced to an array of factors that influence health and disease - from access to care, to violence - through case discussions, presentations and readings.

 For students, a highlight of the course are the sessions where students hear directly from patients and families about how they manage and are affected by their medical conditions, such as HIV, sickle cell disease, cystic fibrosis and diabetes.
-Basic human emotions and concerns – fear, confidentiality, frustration, grief, courage and resilience – are unavoidably and appropriately prominent in these memorable patient interactions.
+Basic human emotions – fear, confidentiality, frustration, grief, courage and resilience – are prominent in these memorable patient interactions.